 TIJUANA TO CALIFORNIA METH DELIVERY DRONE

-A drone carrying approximately 6 pounds of methamphetamine departed from a parking lot in Tijuana Mexico, en-route to the U.S. side of the border in Southern California.
-The drone crashed just before crossing the U.S. border.
-The U.S. Drug Enforcement Administration stated they are aware of over 150 separate instances of this type of activity happening at the U.S. Mexico border in San Ysidro.
+A drone carrying approximately 6 pounds of methamphetamine departed from a parking lot in Tijuana Mexico, and landed in a parking lot located on the U.S. side of the border in Southern California.
+The U.S. Drug Enforcement Administration stated that they are aware of over 150 fifty separate instances that they are aware of this type of activity happening.

 80,000 VOLT FLYING DRONE STUN GUN

 At the 2014 SXSW convention in Austin Texas, a software developer unveiled his latest invention, the CUPID (Chaotic Unmanned Personal Intercept Drone).
 The CUPID is armed with an 80,000-volt electrical stun gun, can sense motion, and could be used to “stun” home intruders.

 These are just a small fraction of the number of examples how criminals and others use commercial drones in nefarious ways.